mtlynch/mtlynch.io/content/posts/logpaste/index.md

 I combined SQLite, Litestream, and Docker.

-The tool is called [LogPaste](https://logpaste.com).
+The tool is a simple web service called [LogPaste](https://logpaste.com).
 It allows users to generate shareable URLs for text files.
 I use it in my open source [KVM over IP](https://tinypilotkvm.com) device to give my users an easy way to share logs with me.

-Here's a demo of me migrating a server from Heroku to [fly.io](https://fly.io) without losing any data:
+Sharing text files isn't exactly revolutionary, but LogPaste is a simple example of using Litestream in production.
+Here's a demo of me migrating a server from Heroku to [fly.io](https://fly.io).
+I'm not relying on any database server, but all of my data carries over without me having to perform any data migration:

 <script id="asciicast-I2HcYheYayeh7aHj23QSY9Vyf" data-speed="2.0" data-size="medium" data-cols="80" src="https://asciinema.org/a/I2HcYheYayeh7aHj23QSY9Vyf.js" async></script>

 The best part is that I didn't need to modify my app's code to make this possible.
 My software is just writing to a local SQLite database and has no idea that Litestream even exists.

-In this post, I'll explain how I built LogPaste and how you can apply a similar model to replace your expensive, complicated database server.
+In this post, I'll explain how I integrated Litestream into my app and how you can do the same to replace your expensive, complicated database server.

 ## Data persistence for people who hate database servers

-This all started because I wanted to deploy a service for sharing text files.
-There are at least [a dozen open-source text sharing services](https://github.com/awesome-selfhosted/awesome-selfhosted#pastebins), but almost all of them relied on an external database server.
+I created LogPaste because all the existing [open-source text sharing services](https://github.com/awesome-selfhosted/awesome-selfhosted#pastebins), relied on an external database server.
 My shameful programmer secret is that I can't maintain a database server.

 I've been building my own software products and services for the last eight years, and I've never used a database server in production.
-I don't want to be responsible for database backups or software upgrades, so anything that requires a database is a dealbreaker for me.
+I don't want to be responsible for backups or software upgrades, so anything that requires a database server is a dealbreaker for me.

 Instead, I've always used Google-managed datastores like Cloud Datastore, Firebase, and Firestore.
 But every few years, Google builds a totally new datastore solution, deprecates its old solution, and [dumps all the migration work onto its customers](https://medium.com/@steve.yegge/dear-google-cloud-your-deprecation-policy-is-killing-you-ee7525dc05dc).
 I was tired of Google's [shiny object syndrome](https://en.wikipedia.org/wiki/Shiny_object_syndrome) and didn't want to build another service using technologies that Google would probably kill off soon.